1 Corinthians 5:1-6:20 Comments by Stephen Ricker

 *

-Secondly, I am the temple of God.
-Therefore, I should honor God with my body.
-When a man and a woman lay together no matter the circumstances they become one flesh.
-This union is sacred, designed by God (Gen 2:24, Mark 10:6-9).
-His design is for them to never be united with another neither in body, mind, nor heart.
-The couple is to continually engage in building each other in this union.
-Looking at marriage statistics, couples I know, and my own life I know this is great and yet hard.
+God's design through sex is for the married and united couple never to be united with another, neither in body, mind, nor heart.
+The couple is to continually engage in building each other up in this sacred union blessed by the Holy Spirit.
+Looking at marriage statistics, couples I know, and my own life, I know this is truly great and yet takes effort, a determined will, and passion.

 *